tom-halpin/tom-halpin/README.md

 More to come ...

+In the mean time use the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/).
+The force is strong with this one.

 <!--
 **tom-halpin/tom-halpin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.